Show by Label

 These pretty good results are still with the boards lying on my desk, with a makeshift isolation box on top of the OCXO that does not fully cover it.

-Here are the results from a 2hr run as reported every second by the sketch, and put in graphs:
+Here are the results from a 2hr run as reported every second by the Nano sketch, and afterwards put in Excel to make graphs:

 From the TC graph, you can see that it is increasing in value to get a handle on the sawtooth 1PPS drift, but then gets a reset.
 The cause can be seen in the ns graph when it is drifting to a value of -50 at which time the TC is automatically reduced.
 At the same time, the LockPPSfactor is also increased again so the PID loop gets more time to get stable.